 You can register to your Cloudinary account from within the Azure portal using just a few clicks.
 Registration and integration is free and you can upgrade to a paid plan once your application gains traction and requires larger resource quotas.

 So whether you are a Microsoft fan or just looking for a great cloud service provider, you should take time to check out Windows Azure.
-Once there, if you need a cloud-based solution for image uploading, storage, manipulation, optimization and delivery, make sure you add Cloudinary to your list of add-ons.
+Once there, if you need a cloud-based solution for image uploading, storage, transformation, optimization and delivery, make sure you add Cloudinary to your list of add-ons.